Charitable Gift Annuities

 Will I get a charitable income tax deduction?

 Yes.
 You may claim a charitable income tax deduction for a percentage of your gift.
-For instance, if you are 70, your annuity rate is 5.1% and you are eligible for a charitable deduction is approximately 34% of your contribution.
+For instance, if you are 70, your annuity rate is 5.1% and you are eligible for a charitable deduction is currently approximately 40% of your contribution.
 U.S. Treasury tables set the deduction, based on the annuitant's age, the annuity rate, and date of the gift.
 Ask the UUA Office of Legacy Gifts to estimate your deduction.

 When do annuity payments begin?